 As a full time member of staff he has developed and taught on a number of BA and MA units within the Media School and is an active researcher with an interest in issues around media and power, conflict coverage, film and television history and public relations.

-David’s recent publications include Between a rock and a hard place: the state of current affairs in The Future of Journalism (2014) edited by Alec Charles Oxford: Peter Lang; Media Democracy and Reform in Latin America: The Policy Lessons for Europe for The International Political Economy of Communication: Media and Power in South America (2014) edited by Ernesto Vivares, Cheryl Martens, Robert W...
-McChesney.
-London: Palgrave.
+David’s recent publications include Fear, loathing and shale gas.
+The introduction of fracking to the UK: a case study.
+In Theofilou, A., Grigore, G. and Stancu, A. (eds) 2016.
+Corporate Social Responsibility in the Post Financial Crisis; Panorama and 9-11.
+In Lacey, S. and and Paget, D. (eds) 2015.
+The War on Terror: post-9/11 drama, docudrama and documentary; Media Democracy and Reform in Latin America: The Policy Lessons for Europe for The International Political Economy of Communication: Media and Power in South America (2014) edited by Vivares, E., Cheryl Martens, C., McChesney R...
+Palgrave.
 He also continued to a co-authored chapter News journalism and public relations: a dangerous relationship in Allan, S. and Fowler-Watt, K. (eds) Journalism: New Challenges.
-(2013) Centre for Journalism & Communication Research.
+(2013).

 - McQueen, D., 2014.
 Media Democracy and Reform in Latin America: The Policy Lessons for Europe.
 The International Political Economy of Communication: Media and Power in South America (International Political Economy Series).
 Palgrave Macmillan.

 - McQueen, D., 2014.
 Between a rock and a hard place: the state of current affairs.
 Chapter in: The End of Journalism Version 2.0 edited by Alec Charles.
 In: Charles, A., ed.
 The End of Journalism Version 2.0.
 Peter Lang Pub Incorporated, 171-190.